Frequently Asked Questions

 - Colour change

 Note about your pre-existing base.
-Because the base is such an important of the system, we can’t extend our guarantee to installations on pre-existing bases, or projects where the base has been installed by other companies.
+Because the base is such an important part of the system, we can’t extend our guarantee to installations on pre-existing bases, or projects where the base has been installed by other companies.
 Public use installations incur different guarantee terms, dependent on the terms and conditions of each individual commercial project.